Find Trade Colleges

 65% Freshmen Loans

-There are 233 full-time undergraduates at DCC, and 377 students altogether.
+The total student population at Dawson Community College is 377, which includes 233 full-time undergraduates.
 The school has a student-to-faculty ratio of 13 to 1.

 65% of DCC students take out loans to afford college costs.
 The typical student loan amount is $5,456 a year.
-The student loan default rate of 1.2% means most graduates are not struggling to pay off their loans.
+DCC has a 1.2% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #23